Azmah-Bad/Speed/README.md

 # for educational purpose

+we worked on this together with my awesome classmate @NoelieG

 To run our project you need to run the file FREAKOUT.py in a Python interpreter (we used v3.8 but should work on all python versions) but first the user experience is enhanced when the module pygame is installed which plays a smooth and relaxing music